The IATF – International Automotive Task Force

 - risk-based thinking

-After a transitional period of three years, only certifications according to ISO 9001:2015 will be valid as of 15 September 2018, the QMS standard ISO/TS 16949 will cease to be valid.
+After a transitional period of three years, only certifications according to ISO 9001:2015 will validity as of 15 September 2018, the QMS standard ISO/TS 16949 will cease to be valid.
 Thus, the conversion to the new standard must be completed by the deadline.
 Audits shall already be conducted only according to IATF 16949:2016 since 1st October 2017.